devloopsnet/nova-system-settings/README.md

 This packages saves the times for you when creating the system settings part of your project, it handles the UI in a very intuitive convenient way.
-It has a straightforward, Nova-Like implementation, and it was built over spatie's [laravel-settings](https://github.com/spatie/laravel-settings) package.
+It has a straightforward, Nova-Like implementation, and it was built over Spatie's [laravel-settings](https://github.com/spatie/laravel-settings) package.

-* A look at spatie's package [docs](https://github.com/spatie/laravel-settings?tab=readme-ov-file#usage) is needed to keep track of how things are going.
+* A look at Spatie's package [docs](https://github.com/spatie/laravel-settings?tab=readme-ov-file#usage) is needed to keep track of how things are going.

 ## Installation